An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Introduction

 \section{Introduction}

-Artificial neural networks have created a revolution in solving many real-world problems, especially in the field of computer vision \cite{xu2022pidnet, DBLP:conf/cvpr/HeZRS16, DBLP:conf/cvpr/RedmonDGF16, DBLP:conf/nips/GoodfellowPMXWOCB14}.
-Along with the development of advanced artificial neural networks, many intelligent systems have been widely applied to reality and in return posed many more challenging problems.
-Additionally, many real-world problems, typically autonomous vehicles \cite{MARTINEZDIAZ2018275, DBLP:journals/tits/XiaoCGUL22}, sensory robot data \cite{inproceedings, 1554340}, and video streaming \cite{article, 7778898} require the intelligent systems to continuously interact, learn, and adapt to the dynamic changes in learning environments.
-To further address this desideratum, Continual Learning has been introduced and investigated to tackle the dynamic changes in learning environments.
+Artificial neural networks have sparked a revolution in addressing real-world challenges, particularly in computer vision \citep{DBLP:conf/cvpr/RedmonDGF16, DBLP:conf/nips/GoodfellowPMXWOCB14, le2025one, dao2024high, dao2025improved, dao2025self, dao2025discrete, phung2024dimsum}.
+The advancement of these networks has facilitated the widespread implementation of intelligent systems across various domains, introducing new and complex issues.
+Real-world challenges—such as autonomous vehicles \citep{MARTINEZDIAZ2018275, DBLP:journals/tits/XiaoCGUL22}, sensory robot data \citep{inproceedings, 1554340}, video streaming \citep{article, 7778898}, recommendation \citep{TRAN202289, pmlr-v101-phan-tuan19a} — require continuous interaction, learning, and adaptation from intelligent systems to effectively navigate dynamic environments.
+In response to this demand, Continual Learning has emerged as a promising research direction.

-In continual learning (CL), our learning system sequentially receives incoming data streams and need to adapt continuously to the dynamic changes in the learning environments.
-Currently, most of works in CL focuses on three main scenarios: \textbf{(i)} TIL where the task boundary is known during learning and task id is available during inference \cite{saha2021gradient, ke2020continualmixed, swaroop2019improving, guo2020improved}, \textbf{(ii)} DIL where there is only a change in the distribution of tasks in the data stream \cite{DBLP:conf/cvpr/XieY022, DBLP:conf/aaai/BulatKTP20, DBLP:conf/cvpr/MirzaMPB22}, and \textbf{(iii)} CIL where the system receives infinite incoming data streams only once without revisiting previous ones \cite{masana2022CIL, DBLP:conf/cvpr/WuCWYLGF19, Hou_2019_CVPR}.
-Among these three, CIL is possibly the most realistic scenario because it does not require the task id and and allows not only data distribution but also labels being dynamically changed.
-Therefore, in this work, we propose a novel method to tackle the CIL setting.

-One of the crucial problems in continual learning is the catastrophic forgetting (CF), indicating the phenomenon where neural networks tend to forget how to perform old tasks when learning new tasks.
-This even becomes more serious in the CIL scenario.
-The reason is we use only a single classifier to predict classes seen so far and the classifier tends to bias the classes in the recent and new tasks, known as the bias phenomenon.